w-yeehong/tp/docs/UserGuide.md

 * ![icon](images/infoicon.PNG) This symbol indicates important information.

 * ![icon](images/commandhighlight.PNG)
-A grey highlight (called a mark-up) indicates that this is a parameter or command that can be typed into the command line and executed by the **Covigent**.
+A grey highlight (called a mark-up) indicates that this is a field or command that can be typed into the command line and executed by **Covigent**.

 _Written by: Wai Lok_

 --------------------------------------------------------------------------------------------------------------------

 ## 3. Getting Started

-If you are tired of lengthy and problematic installation processes, Covigent is perfect for you.
+If you are tired of lengthy and problematic installation processes, **Covigent** is perfect for you.
+The setup is minimal as the app works out of the box.
+Follow the steps below to try it out!

+### 3.1 Setting Up

-No matter whether you are using Windows, Mac OS X, or other operating systems, you can set up Covigent in 4 simple steps.
+No matter whether you are using Windows, Mac OS X, or other operating systems, you can set up **Covigent** in 4 simple steps.

 1. Install _Java 11_ or a later version.
 The latest version of _Java_ can be found [here](https://java.com/en/download/).